To maintain your security you have have been logged out from Waitrose Cellar due to no activity. Sign in againClose

 Further south, towards the Middle East, there are even more fantastic wines to explore.
 We have a great selection of kosher wines from Israel and it's worth noting that wines from all over this historic region can be excellent quality.

 Further north, between Austria and Croatia, Slovenian whites are making great strides.
 While exceptional wines have been made there for centuries, it’s only in recent years that they have been able to enter the international market successfully.
-Waitrose were the first UK supermarket to stock a Slovenian wine and now our Puklavec & Friends Sauvignon Blanc has a loyal following.
+Waitrose were the first UK supermarket to stock a Slovenian wine and now our Puklavec & Friends Pinot Grigio has a loyal following.

 It's not all about emerging regions and obscure discoveries though.
 Don't forget that in the wine industry things are changing continuously.
 The weather is evolving, technology is developing and global research continues to improve both viticulture and winemaking.
 This means that a country you thought you were familiar with ten years ago might now surprise you.